arcs-njit-edu/docs/docs/migration/faqs.md

 To prepare for the migration, there are a few crucial steps:

  - Provide a List of Current Students and Postdocs:
-    - Please share with us an updated list of current students and postdocs who are actively using the HPC resources on Lochness.
+    - Please share with us an updated list of current students, postdocs, and external collaborators who are actively using the HPC resources on Lochness.
 This information will ensure that user accounts are accurately migrated to Wulver, and access is maintained for the relevant individuals.

  - List of Required Software:
     - Compile a list of software applications that are essential for your research.
 This includes both commonly used software and any specialized tools unique to your work.
 Knowing your software requirements enables us to ensure that the necessary applications are available and properly configured on Wulver.